cpowell720/thenewsprint.co/_posts/2015-02-27-a-reflection-on-one-year-of-daily-journaling.markdown

 [^1]: Not to be confused with James Gowans’ [Hybrid Journal](http://www.jamesgowans.com/hybrid/).
 James wrote up his journal workflow a few months after me, but we have differing meanings of “hybrid”.
 James’ definition is a combination of Patrick Rhone’s [Dash/Plus](http://patrickrhone.com/dashplus/) workflow and Ryder Carroll’s [Bullet Journal](http://bulletjournal.com) workflow.
 My definition, as will be outlined, means something different yet.

 [^2]: I wasn’t able to use fountain pens in all of them, specifically Expedition.
 But using a ballpoint in Expedition was inspiration enough.
-That Yupo paper is crazy.
+That Yupo paper is crazy